- Working from home has exploded in recent years and many people new to this are not sure what is the best way to set up

-For some, this might seem like a dumb question to ask, but it’s that has a serious basis — if your laptop already comes with a built-in keyboard, should you use a separate one?
-I provide my sincere opinion below, right after I show you how to disable the built-in keyboard and use the external one only.
+For some, this might seem like a dumb question to ask, but it has a serious basis — if your laptop already comes with a built-in keyboard, should you use a separate one?
+We provide our sincere opinion below, right after we show you how to disable the built-in keyboard and use the external one only.